 In 2016, Inventus acquired the Company's 35.5% Pardo JV interest for \$75,000 in cash and 25.5 million shares of Inventus.
 As part of the sale transaction, the Company has the right to maintain its then percentage shareholding in any future Inventus financings and to appoint a representative to the board of directors of Inventus for as long as the Company's shareholding exceeds 10%.
-The Company currently owns about 23 million shares of Inventus and the Company's share interest represents 20.83% of issued and outstanding shares of Inventus.
-Inventus is the 100% owner of both the former Pardo JV property and a large contiguous property position over the regional extensions of the target gold horizon.
-In 2018, Inventus announced the acquisition of a land position in the same area of Ontario hosting exploration potential for nickel.
+As at December 31, 2019, the Company owned about 23 million shares of Inventus and the Company's share interest represented 20.83% of issued and outstanding shares of Inventus.
+Subsequent to year-end, the Company sold 10 million Inventus shares and at around the same time Inventus completed a financing for which the Company did not participate.
+The Company now retains ownership of about 13 million Inventus shares, representing 10.58% of the issued and outstanding shares of Inventus.
+Inventus is the 100% owner of the former Pardo JV property, a large contiguous property position over the regional extensions of the Pardo target gold horizon and a further large land ownership position in the same area of Ontario hosting exploration potential for nickel (Sudbury 2.0 Project).

 Gold mineralization defined to date on the Pardo Property is spatially associated with Precambrian aged pyrite pebble bearing portions of conglomerates at the base of the Huronian Supergroup near a major regional unconformity within the Cobalt Embayment.
 Geological studies have demonstrated that the geologic processes on the Pardo Property were similar to those that created the world's largest gold deposits in the Witwatersrand Basin of South Africa.
+Highlights of surface sampling at Pardo include 40.1 gpt gold over 22.5 m with an estimated true width of 2 m.
+Inventus plan to initiate drilling on the Sudbury 2.0 project in 2020.